 - Your Articles should be kept at your company’s registered address.

-- If your company decides to change its Articles of Association, the directors need to inform all shareholders.
-A general meeting will be required to make the change via a special resolution (requiring at least a 75% agreement).
-Subsequently, the revised articles, plus proof of the resolution need to be sent to Companies House within 15 days.
+- If your company decides to amend its Articles of Association, the directors must notify all shareholders.
+A general meeting will be required to make the change by special resolution (requiring at least 75% approval).
+Subsequently, the revised articles, together with proof of the resolution, must be sent to Companies House within 15 days.

 - If you have a shareholders’ agreement, you (or your solicitor) should ensure that it aligns with the terms of the Articles.

-- Make sure you read our popular guide – 10 things you should know before setting up a limited company.
+- Make sure you read our popular guide – set up a limited company.